WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 A chosen creature automatically succeeds on its saving throw against the spell.

 #### Distant Spell
-When you cast a spell that has a range of 5 feet or greater, you can spend 1 sorcery point to double the range of the spell.
+When you cast a spell that has a range of 5 feet or greater, you can spend 1 sorcery point to double the spell's range.

-When you cast a spell that has a range of touch, you can spend 1 sorcery point to make the range of the spell 30 feet.
+When you cast a spell that has a range of touch, you can spend 1 sorcery point to have the spell's range be 30 feet.

 #### Transmuted Spell
 When you cast a spell that deals a type of damage from the following list, you can spend 1 sorcery point to change that damage type to one of the other listed types: acid, cold, fire, lightning, poison, thunder.